hasun1226/MobileAppProject/deliverables/iteration-02.plan.md

 #### Artifacts

-* To-do list using Trello
+* To-do lists using Trello
-   * Prepared during the General Team meeting (every Wednesday on Google Hangout).
-Using Trello board because it has functions to set the priorities with the color and can easily move around the tasks from the to-do category to completed category and vice versa.
+   * These are prepared during the General Team meeting (every Wednesday on Google Hangout).
+We are using Trello boards to track tasks because Trello allows users to label cards by priority and easily move tasks between task lists.
+Overall we found that it was a lightweight, and flexible solution that didn't add too much overhead to our process.
-   * We would have prioritized the tasks over the urgency of the task (determined by whether or not the task prevents the team's progress), then the value of the task (aligned with the Product Goals).
-However, after laying out all the tasks with the highest urgency, we didn't have to compare the tasks with the same value because we had enough members to take on the tasks with the same urgency.
+   * We prioritize tasks using colour scheme - red, yellow, green depending on urgency.
+      * Red (most urgent) usually indicates that a task is blocking another team member from making progress.
+      * Yellow (medium urgency) indicates tasks that definitely need to get done by the next General Meeting.
+      * Green (least urgent) usually indicate "nice-to-haves".
+   * We found that we didn't need any further granularity within the three colours (i.e. adding a priority to each "red" card to see which task needs to be finished first) as we had enough team members to ensure that all high-priority tasks were taken on immediately.
-   * During the development, if any issues blocking the progress are raised, that issue will be set with the highest priority (because of the urgency) and will be posted on each team's "To-do list" board in Trello.
+   * During development, if any issues blocking progress are raised, that issue will be set with the highest priority and will be posted on each team's "To-do list" board in Trello.
 If there is an incomplete task at hand which was prioritized because it also hindered the team's progress, focus on the initial task and whoever finished their original task will deal with the newly raised issue (FIFO).
    * Front-end team's trello board: https://trello.com/b/K5NMotln/frontend-tasks
    * Back-end team's trello board: https://trello.com/b/fpJuuHce/backend-tasks